AE-nv/holy-hack-2024-ai-workshop/README.md

 `docker-compose up -d`

+The -d flag simply means that we are detached from the container such that the terminal is not occupied.

 This will spin up a docker container with a vector database called **QDrant** running on it.

+Go back to your root folder.
+Now you can run the streamlit app for the first time with

+`streamlit run Home.py`

 ## 2. Transcribing audio files using **Whisper**